mdn/content/files/en-us/web/css/css_functions/index.md

 ## Reference functions

-The following functions are used as a value of properties to reference a value defined elsewhere.
+The following functions are used as a value of properties to reference a value defined elsewhere:

 - {{CSSxRef("attr", "attr()")}}
   - : Uses the attributes defined on HTML element.